Secure secrets management in Kubernetes with Bitwarden and Civo

 - You will also need a Civo account.
 Instructions on how to do this can be found here.

-Implementing Secrets Management for Kubernetes with Bitwarden
+Implementing secrets management for Kubernetes with Bitwarden

 Bitwarden Secrets Manager is a unique solution to efficiently and securely store and retrieve secrets.
 In order to create a more secure digital world, we need to make security convenient and effective.